Concussion and mTBI first aid

 Anyone who’s ever tried different car mechanics soon realizes how much of a qualitative difference there is between one individual and the next, even when those individuals have the same training.
 Chiropractors are no different.

-Of those three, chiropractic neurologists are the ones most likely to present you with an array of treatment options outside the realm of what you might expect from a chiropractor (for example, cognitive rehab exercises).
+Of those three, chiropractic neurologists are the ones most likely to present someone with an array of treatment options outside the realm of what one might expect from a chiropractor (for example, cognitive rehab exercises).
 Here again, caveat emptor (buyer beware).

 The last time I had a head bonk, one of the first things I did was schedule a much-needed appointment with my atlas orthogonal chiropractor.
 For me, having an aligned atlas (the first vertebra, right below one’s skull) is one of the indispensable foundations of general wellbeing.
 When I don’t need an adjustment, my chiropractor sends me on my way without one.
 To me, this is the hallmark of a trustworthy and competent provider.